-According to the Labour Contract Law (LCL), an employer should execute a written employment contract with an employee within one month of the employee commencing work, and both the employer and the employee should retain an original contract.
+According to the Labour Contract Law, an employer should execute a written employment contract with an employee within one month of the employee commencing work, and both the employer and the employee should retain an original contract.
 If an employer fails to sign an employment contract within one month, for the period commencing from the first day of the second month and ending on the last day of the 12th month, it must pay twice the monthly salary of the employee for each month for which services were provided without a written employment agreement.
-The employment will be deemed 'open ended' if an employer fails to enter into a written employment agreement with an employee within one year of the employee commencing work.
+The employment will be deemed open-ended if an employer fails to enter into a written employment agreement with an employee within one year of the employee commencing work.
 Such open-ended employment cannot be terminated unless otherwise explicitly authorised by law.

 The essential terms of an employment contract are:

-- the employer's name and address, and the name of its 'legal representative' or chief person; - the employee's name, address and ID number; - the term of the employment contract, including the probationary period; - the nature of the employee's job duties, work requirements and workplace; - the employee's working hours, leave and holiday entitlements; - the employee's remuneration; - social insurance; - labour protection, working conditions and professional hazard prevention and protection; and - other information as may be necessary for specific employment contracts.
+- the employer's name and address, and the name of its legal representative or chief person; - the employee's name, address and identification number; - the term of the employment contract, including the probationary period; - the nature of the employee's job duties, work requirements and workplace; - the employee's working hours, leave and holiday entitlements; - the employee's remuneration; - social insurance; - labour protection, working conditions, and professional hazard prevention and protection; and - other information as may be necessary for specific employment contracts.

-As a result of the covid-19 pandemic and in recognition of the practical difficulty in having employees and employers execute hard-copy employment contracts, on 4 March 2020, the Ministry of Human Resources and Social Security [MHRSS] issued the Letter of the General Office of the MHRSS on Issues Related to the Conclusion of Electronic Employment Contracts (Letter) in response to the Request for Instructions on Electronic Employment Contract Management during the covid-19 period from the Beijing Labour Bureau.
-The Letter stipulates that employers and employees may agree to sign employment contracts electronically.
-In addition to the employment-related laws and regulations, the execution of an electronic employment contract should follow the requirements under the People's Republic of China E-signature Law, including that:
+As a result of the covid-19 pandemic and in recognition of the practical difficulty in having employees and employers execute hard-copy employment contracts, on 4 March 2020, the Ministry of Human Resources and Social Security issued the Letter of the General Office of the Ministry of Human Resources and Social Security on Issues Related to the Conclusion of Electronic Employment Contracts in response to the Request for Instructions on Electronic Employment Contract Management During the Covid-19 Period from the Beijing Labour Bureau.
+The letter stipulates that employers and employees may agree to sign employment contracts electronically.
+In addition to the employment-related laws and regulations, the execution of an electronic employment contract should follow the requirements under the Electronic Signature Law, including that:

-- the electronic employment contract is executed using a reliable e-signature and data message that can be identified as the written form by law; and - the employer should ensure that the formation, transmission, and preservation of the electronic employment contract is complete, accurate and not falsified.
+- the electronic employment contract is executed using a reliable electronic signature and data message that can be identified as the written form by law; and - the employer should ensure that the formation, transmission and preservation of the electronic employment contract are complete, accurate and not falsified.

-Nonetheless, once conditions permitted hard-copy contracts to be executed, the best practice was for employers to re-execute the employment contracts in a hard-copy form so the parties could each retain an original, as required by the LCL.
+Nonetheless, once conditions permitted hard-copy contracts to be executed, the best practice was for employers to re-execute the employment contracts in hard-copy form so that the parties could each retain an original, as required by the Labour Contract Law.